farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions will be gratefully received at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.2.4 Create an Actor for EACH character in a HL portfolio file, not just the first one.
+For PF1 characters, create sub-skills (e.g. Artistry, Perform, Profession).
+Include prefix and suffix (if any) from the RW topic in title of journal entries.

 0.2.3 Support files bigger than 512 MB (but Firefox might not like them)

 0.2.2 Extract images from embedded Hero Lab Portfolio files for use as the image for the Actor.